tgsiefring/School-Term-Tracker-TG/README.md

 # School-Term-Tracker-TG
- xamarin mobile app for keeping track of terms, courses, and assessments.
+ xamarin mobile app for keeping track of school terms, courses, and assessments.
 Utilizes SQLite database.
+This was my first mobile app.